nrbernier/nrbernier.github.io/_projects/swiss_beers_map.md

 The original jupyter notebook can be found on the [github page](https://github.com/nrbernier/swiss-beer-map).

-Note that it is work in progress and there are still a few error in localizations of the breweries.
+Note that it is work in progress and there might be errors in the localizations.

 {% include_relative swiss-breweries-map.html %}